kapppa-joe/python-sudoku-api/README.md

 A RESTful API microservice which currently provide two services:

-1. Accept a sudoku puzzle and solve it for you
+1. Receive a sudoku puzzle and send back a solution.
 2. Supply a list of sudoku puzzles with various difficulties rank.

 The core of this program is a Sudoku solver / random puzzle generator written in python.